Everything you need to know about the European Aviation Network

 It means better passenger experience, too.
 EAN’s high-speed broadband gives passengers the freedom to use high-bandwidth applications from messaging and social media platforms to video streaming and VPN access.

 As a result, high-speed connectivity may also mean increased passenger loyalty.
-Inmarsat Aviation’s recent global passenger survey, the largest of its kind, found that 44% of connected passengers would stop flying with their preferred airline if it offered poor inflight Wi-Fi.
-EAN enables airlines to meet passenger demand for true inflight broadband – with consistently reliable Wi-Fi in the air as it on the ground.
+Inmarsat Aviation’s 2017 global passenger survey, the largest of its kind, found that 44% of connected passengers would stop flying with their preferred airline if it offered poor (or no) inflight Wi-Fi.
+EAN enables airlines to meet passenger demand for true inflight broadband – with consistently reliable Wi-Fi that's as good in the air as we are used to on the ground.
+In 2018 we found that 54% of passengers would prefer no Wi-Fi to poor quality connections.

 What puts EAN on top?

 EAN is easy and low cost to install, whilst the hardware required has no moving parts – making it robust and straightforward to maintain.
-The system is small and ultra-lightweight, with low-drag antennas – in total the entire EAN system weighs only around 70kg, making it possible to save on fuel consumption, significantly reducing costs.
-All-in-all, it adds up to a highly cost-effective IFC solution.
+The system is small and ultra-lightweight, with low-drag antennas – in total the entire EAN system weighs only around 60kg, making it the most fuel efficient, low maintenance and easiest to install IFC system in Europe and, for that matter, the world.

 Crucially, EAN is also uniquely flexible and scalable to meet growing demand.
 Available bandwidth can be multiplied rapidly by the densification and sectorisation of LTE towers on the ground.
 With passenger numbers expected to soar over the next 20 years, EAN ensures Europe won’t be left behind by the pace of change, instead remaining at the forefront of aviation connectivity.